szaydel/integraty/docs/integraty/xstring.md

 ):
 ```

-Trim substring in `prefix` from beginning of each line from input,
+Trim substring in `prefix` from beginning of each line of input, after
-assuming substring is present.
+splitting, assuming substring is present.

 #### Arguments